[UPDATED AUGUST 2023]

 What are the signs that your dog might be developing diabetes?
 Early indications of the disease include:

-- Increased urination – your dog asks to go out more often to urinate because their body is trying to get rid of excess glucose by excreting it in their urine.
+Increased urination – your dog asks to go out more often to urinate.

 - Excessive thirst – your dog just can’t seem to drink enough water.
-This is because your dog is losing more fluid than normal and their body is trying to compensate.
+This is because your dog is losing more fluid than normal from the increased urination, and their body is trying to compensate.

 - Unexplained weight loss - even though your dog is eating the same amount of food as normal, they’re losing weight because their body isn’t converting the food into nutrients efficiently.